-This program starts in the summer on the Los Angeles campus.
+This program starts in the Summer Quarter.

 Prerequisite: FIDM degree in Apparel Industry Management, Fashion Design, Merchandising & Marketing (with additional courses), or Merchandise Product Development, or an external degree in a related field from an accredited college/university in which the language of instruction is English.
 Interview required.